This is step three of a THREE step walkthrough on how to make your own AstroBox Touch. Enjoy!

 - SCREEN_DRIVER: The name of the driver for the supported screens.

-- SCREEN_ROTATE: Whether the screen should be vertically rotated.
+- SCREEN_ROTATE: Whether the screen should be vertically flipped (rotated 180 degrees).
 Values are n o y.

 The following table shows the values for the support screens and provides a link to a conf file for each for them: